makrai/notes/zimmermann11-modeltheo-sem.md

 (39) No bachelor is married.

-More generally, a set Σ of sentences of L may be used to characterise the class of all pure models M (for L) such that [[S]] M = 1, for all S∈Σ. Ever since Carnap (1952), sentences of a language L that are used to characterise the appropriateness of formal models L are called meaning postulates; and we will refer to a set of sentences used for this purpose as as a postulate system.
+More generally, a set Σ of sentences of L may be used to characterise the class of all pure models M (for L) such that [[S]] M = 1, for all S∈Σ

-Obviously, the truth of a meaning postulate like (39) may guarantee the truth or falsity of certain other sentences:
+* Carnap (1952): sentences of a language L that are used to characterise the appropriateness of formal models L are called meaning postulates; and we will
-(40) Every bachelor is not married.
+  * a set of sentences used for this purpose as as a postulate system.
-(41) Some bachelor is married.
+* the truth of a meaning postulate like (39) may guarantee the truth or falsity of certain other sentences: (40) Every bachelor is not married.

-Once (39) is adopted as a meaning postulate, there is no need to also take on (40), or to rule out (41) separately, because the truth values of these two sentences come out as intended in any formal model for English relative to which (39) is true.
-Alterna- tively, if (40) is taken as a meaning postulate, (39) and (41) come out as desired.
-As this example suggests, when it comes to approximating Ersatz Space by meaning postulates, there need not be a general criterion for preferring one postulate system over another.
+  * Once (39) is adopted as a meaning postulate, there is no need to also take

-And it is equally obvious that the effect of a meaning postulate, or a postulate system, may be achieved by other means.
-Thus, e.g., the effect of adopting (39) as a meaning postulate may also be obtained by the following constraint on appropriate formal models
+  * need not be a general criterion for preferring one postulate system

-M = (U, F) for E:
+* the effect of a meaning postulate, or a postulate system, may be achieved by other means.
+Thus, e.g., the effect of adopting (39) as a meaning postulate may also be obtained by the following constraint on appropriate formal models M = (U, F) for E: (42) F(bachelor) ∩ F(married) = ∅
-(42) F(bachelor) ∩ F(married) = ∅
+* relation between the noun bachelor and the participle married (which we take

-In other words, the effect of adopting (39) or (40) as a meaning postulate is to establish a certain sense relation between the noun bachelor and the participle married (which we take to be a lexical item, if only for the sake of the example).
-The relation is known as incompatibility and holds between any two expressions just in case their extensions of some type (a,t) cannot overlap.
-For future reference, we also defi ne the relation of compatibility as it holds between box and wooden – and in general between expressions
+  * The relation is known as incompatibility and holds between any two expressions just in case their extensions of some type (a,t) cannot overlap.

-A and B if their extensions may overlap.
-Interestingly, compatibilities do not have to be
+* any meaning postulate S can be replaced by a corresponding constraint on formal models to the effect that S come out true; and given a procedure for

-established by meaning postulates because they are guaranteed by the existence of any model attesting the overlaps; hence compatibility will hold as long as Model Space is not (erroneoulsy) narrowed down so as to exclude all of these models.
+  * this constraint can be given directly in terms of the extensions of the (non-logical) lexical expressions S contains.
+On the other hand,

-Obviously any meaning postulate S can be replaced by a corresponding constraint on formal models to the effect that S come out true; and given a procedure for determining the extensions of arbitrary expressions, this constraint can be given directly in terms of the extensions of the (non-logical) lexical expressions S contains.
-On the other hand, not every constraint on formal models needs to correspond to a meaning postulate, or even a postulate system; cf. Zimmermann (1985) for a concrete example.
+  * hE, not every constraint on formal models needs to correspond to a meaning postulate, or even a postulate system; cf. Zimmermann (1985) for an example

-On top of restrictions on the range of possible extensions of lexical expressions, more global constraints may rule out pure models that do not belong to Ersatz Space for cardi- nality reasons.
+* more global constraints may rule out pure models that do not belong to Ersatz Space for cardinality reasons.
 In general, then, the set-theoretic reconstruction of Logical Space consists in formulating suitable constraints on the members of Model Space, i.e. the pure models.

-Taken together, these constraints defi ne a class K of appropriate models (according to the constraints).
+Taken together, these constraints define a class K of appropriate models (according to the constraints).
 Ideally, this class should coincide with Ersatz Space.
 The closer K gets to this ideal, and the more it coincides with Ersatz Space in semantically relevant aspects, the more descriptively adequate will K be.
 Thus, e.g., the set of K-valid sentences – those that